jquant/jai-sdk/docs/source/4-task/linear.rst

 #############

 .. note::
-   If you haven't yet, please check the section :ref:`How to configure your auth key <source/1-overview/set_authentication:How to configure your auth key>` for more information.
+   If you haven't yet, please check the section :ref:`How to configure your auth key <source/1-overview/set_authentication:How to configure your auth key>` before running the code snippets in this page.

 The Linear Models module is built to train and consume linear models your Jai environment.

-The methods chosen for this module are exclusively to help you train and consume your linear models in Jai.
+The methods of this module are exclusively to help you train and consume your linear models in Jai.

 For more information, see the full :ref:`Linear Model class reference <source/reference/linear:linear model class>`.